This is an official version.

 9. Where a person whose consent is required to an application under this Act is a mentally disabled person

-(a) the Registrar of the Supreme Court if acting as the guardian of the estate of the mentally disabled person; or
+(a) the public trustee if acting as the guardian of the estate of the mentally disabled person; or

 (b) another guardian appointed in respect of the person or estate of the mentally disabled person,